 Currently, most participants are sleeping at a private facility/homeless shelter (32.14%, n=18) or at an outdoor location (28.57%, n=16).
 A little over ten percent (10.71%, n=6) are sleeping at a friend's house, and five percent (5.36%, n=3) are sleeping at a family member's house.
 One person (1.79%, n=1) reported sleeping in an abandoned building, and two (3.57%, n=2) reported sleeping in a place not normally used for sleeping.
-Almost eighteen percent (17.86%, n=10) of participants reported sleeping somewhere other than what was listed on the survey, indicating a wide array of sleeping locations.
+Almost eighteen percent (17.86%, n=10) of participants reported sleeping locations.
 The majority of participants (59.26%, n=32) have experienced being asked to move sleeping arrangements.
 People who are homeless indicated in our listening session that being asked to move throughout the night impacts their ability to function during the day, seek the resources they need, and/or maintain a job.